HiaslHoam/slidev_cluster_masses_dl/pages/results_vgg_sum.md

 <p class="text-sm text-gray-500">

-Bad predictions from VGG16 on the training set
+Bad predictions from VGG16 on the training set.
+The model is not able to predict galaxy cluster masses at all.

 </p>
 </div>